Print Article

 sanctification.

-subtle contrast to the existence of envy, strife and division.
-Growth is in part the result of how Christians
+draws a subtle contrast to the existence of envy, strife and division.
+Spiritual growth is in part the result

 A Christian's contribution to the church may be high quality as symbolized by "gold, silver"